Battle of Carazúa

 The Battle of Carazúa (Batalla de Carazúa) was a battle of the Thousand Days' War.
 It took place on 13 September 1901 between Colombia and Venezuela.

-background
+Background

 The Venezuelan expedition was President Cipriano Castro's response to an invasion that took place in Táchira two months earlier, led by the Venezuelan Carlos Rangel Garbiras and supported by the government of Bogotá.
 For his expedition, Gabiras had received Colombian troops given by the government of that country to end the support that Castro gave to the liberal rebels.

-battle
+Battle

 Castro's plan was a coordinated maneuver by Venezuelan forces and Colombian liberals.
 Two columns would enter Colombia to help Uribe Uribe: General Andrés Márquez would enter through Arauca.
 The other would go through La Guajira.